 Did you ever have to change the way you are to fit in?

 Throughout my career, I have built relationships through my work and reputation.
 I am not very good at pretending to be someone else, so I am not going to go on any golf trips or talk about golf.
 I'm not a rugby person, either.
-Or cricket!
-(It isn't a sport!)
+Or cricket, which isn't a sport!

-I have never changed or diluted my values, however, being true to myself as a very junior member was the biggest challenge.
-When you’re young, you can easily go with the flow in order to impress; I wouldn’t go to all the boozy lunches or to the pub.
-I would also have to explain to firms how Eid works and that when I was fasting, I may have to leave at slightly different times.
-But firms were usually accommodating, and I have been able to remain true to my religious and cultural values whilst making sure my work was never impacted.
+I have never changed or diluted my values, however, being true to myself as a junior member was the biggest challenge.
+When you’re young, you can easily go with the flow in order to impress; but I held firm.
+I didn’t go to all the boozy lunches or to the pub.
+I sought to educate colleagues on, for example, how Eid works and that when I was fasting, I may have to leave at slightly different times in the day.
+Firms were usually accommodating, and I have been able to remain true to my religious and cultural values whilst making sure my work was never impacted.

 What would you say to upcoming talent?